Zig (programming language): Compiler

 Zig also includes a C and C++ compiler, and can be used with either or both languages by leveraging with the commands zig cc and zig c++, providing many headers including the C standard library (libc) and C++ Standard Library (libcxx) for many different platforms.
 This allows Zig’s cc and c++ sub-commands to act as cross compilers out of the box (similarly to Clang).

 Zig treats cross-compiling as a first-class use-case of the language.
 This means any Zig compiler can compile runnable binaries for any of its target platforms, of which there are dozens.
 These include not only widely-used modern systems like ARM and x86-64, but also PowerPC, SPARC, MIPS, RISC-V, LoongArch64 and even the IBM z/Architectures (S390).
 The toolchain can compile to any of these targets without installing additional software, all the needed support is in the basic system.
 The experimental support is also provided for less known platforms like AMD and Nvidia GPUs or PlayStation 4 and 5 (with various degree of support).

 Cross-compilation is also available for variety of the operating systems (mostly desktop ones).
 Popular UNIX-like ones and Windows are officially supported (and documented), but (minimal) applications can and have been made for Android (with Android NDK) or iOS.

-Zig uses LLVM (written in C++) as a backend for optimization.
-Since version 0.10 the Zig compiler is written in the Zig programming language, i.e., it is a self-hosting compiler.
-The self-hosted linker is tightly coupled with the self-hosted compiler.

-The LLVM backend is the default for most targets, except for SPIR-V, and x86-64 (although this is currently just in Debug mode).
+The LLVM backend is the default for most targets, except for SPIR-V, and debug-mode x86-64.
 Zig also supports their self-hosted backend which can be enabled by using -fno-llvm.

+History

+Kelley began to develop a digital audio workstation, but he found "Go interoperability with C libraries difficult, and found the garbage collector caused audio delays.
+He tried C++, but found that small mistakes led to memory corruption bugs that took weeks to fix.
+He tried Rust but "really struggled to write code that would satisfy Rust's rules," and spent a month trying to make font rendering work."

+The name Zig was picked using a script that generated random combinations of letters starting with the letter z.